valkey-io/valkey-py/docs/redismodules.rst

     print(r.ft(index_name).info())

-.. automodule:: redis.commands.search.commands
+.. automodule:: valkey.commands.search.commands
     :members: SearchCommands

 -----

-RedisTimeSeries Commands
+ValkeyTimeSeries Commands
 ************************

-These are the commands for interacting with the `RedisTimeSeries module <https://redistimeseries.io>`_.
+These are the commands for interacting with the `ValkeyTimeSeries module <https://valkeytimeseries.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.

 **Create a timeseries object with 5 second retention**

 .. code-block:: python

-    import redis
+    import valkey
-    r = redis.Redis()
+    r = valkey.Valkey()
     r.ts().create(2, retention_msecs=5000)

-.. automodule:: redis.commands.timeseries.commands
+.. automodule:: valkey.commands.timeseries.commands
     :members: TimeSeriesCommands